GoBlog

 ReadyEdgeGo

-10 Steps On How To Become A Better Writer
+10 Steps To Become A Better Writer

-10 Steps On How To Become A Better Writer
+10 Steps to Become a Better Writer

-Do you want to know how to become a better writer in high school and later in college?
-When I share with people that I am a writer, most of the time people will say “That’s so cool!
-I wish I could write, but I’ve never been very good at it.”
-Sometimes they will mean stories, scripts, or poetry.
-Other times, they will mean essays or articles.
-But my response will always be the same: “Well, have you practiced your writing?”
+When I share that I am a writer, many reply, “I wish I could write, but I’ve never been good at it.”
+Whether they want to write stories, scripts, poetry, essays, or articles, my response is always the same: “Well, have you practiced your writing?”

-1. Exercising The Mind Is How To Become A Better Writer
+1. Exercising the Mind Is How to Become a Better Writer

 2. Write Frequently and Regularly

-3. Write The Bad First Draft Is Also How To Become A Better Writer
+3. Write the Bad First Draft Is Also How to Become a Better Writer

 4. Writing Is Rewriting